 The amount of parking between the building and perimeter street for Lots with frontage on Broadway/SR 67 and/or SR 234 shall not exceed 80% of the required parking spaces.

 There shall be no parking between Mt.
 Comfort Road and any building fronting Mt.
-Comfort Road.
+Comfort Road, not between any building and Main St. (exception for on-street parking).

 All standard parking spaces shall utilize white striping.